Los Angeles Brain Injury Attorneys

 - Personal observations – The observations of friends, co-workers, and family members can help diagnose a brain injury and the personality disorders that sometimes go with it.
 A physiatrist, a specialist in rehabilitative medicine, will interview people who knew the individual before and after the injury about the differences they have seen in the person’s abilities and behavior.
-These interviews may reveal that before the accident she enjoyed reading and now she cannot read, or before the injury he had a calm demeanor, but now is easily frustrated.
-These observations can also be helpful from a legal point of view to help document the extent of the damages a person has suffered.
+These interviews may reveal changes in personality and show the degree of the injury in better detail.

 Who Treats Brain Injuries?

 Many head injuries necessitate a trip to the hospital emergency room to treat immediate swelling and brain damage.
 Doctors may need to send patients to surgery or acute care to prevent TBIs from worsening.